Ayesha Vardag, Founder & President

 Ayesha, described as “The Diva of Divorce” (coined by Easy Living Magazine), has a reputation for hard-hitting litigation, commercial savvy, fearlessness and strategic intellectual vision.
 This, coupled with a no-nonsense style, and a passion for her cases informed by her own experience of divorce, has won her an ultra-high-net-worth, high-profile client base second to none, made up of clients who expect the very best.

-- “Top divorce lawyer” was Ayesha Vardag’s billing by the Law Society, the Guardian, The Telegraph and New York’s Huffington Post.
+- “Britain's top divorce lawyer” was Ayesha Vardag’s billing by the Law Society, the Guardian, The Telegraph, Daily Mail and New York’s Huffington Post.

 - Ayesha is one of only a handful of family lawyers to receive The Times’ accolade “Lawyer of the Week”.